digitalscientists/eslint-config-digital-scientists-react/README.md

 ## Integrating ESLint With Prettier

-In order to user `prettier` with `eslint` and `eslint-config-digital-scientists`, you will need to do the following:
+In order to user `prettier` with `eslint`, you will need to do the following:

 Install `prettier` and `eslint-config-prettier`